 In September of 2007, Steve Zamarripa, MBA, redefined what success meant for him.
 In his personal quest to do something good in the world and find greater meaning and fulfillment he founded La Ventana Treatment Programs.
-The company is soon to celebrate ten years of treating those who suffer from eating disorders, substance abuse, and co-occurring mental health conditions.
+The company is soon to celebrate ten years of treating those who suffer from substance abuse and mental health conditions.
 In 2012, Steve met Diahann Klein, LMFT, and recognized a kindred spirit, one who believed in promoting the responsible search for truth and meaning within the recovery field.
 Both had been financially successful and found simply chasing money to be an empty path; both had found meaningful work in the recovery field.
-They had professional and personal experience to drawn upon – Steve had built several successful businesses and grew up within a family system of addiction while Diahann had helped build, run and sell a prominent treatment center and personally had experienced living with an eating disorder.
+They had professional and personal experience to drawn upon – Steve had built several successful businesses and grew up within a family system of addiction while Diahann had helped build, run and sell a prominent treatment center.
 Both wanted to provide the highest quality of care to others who suffered from such devastating, debilitating and deadly disorders.
 The partnership of Steve and Diahann became the foundation of the La Ventana family of intelligent, talented and compassionate staff.
 The partners have stood in the same place of despair and fear that all of their clients and their families experience – They get it.

 “Our team – from the partners to the clinicians to the maintenance staff – all have a profound understanding of the recovery experience which allows them to deeply hold space between themselves and the client.
 It is in this very space where clients gain trust and change manifests,” says Diahann Klein, CEO.

 Aligned in their mission, Steve and Diahann made several strategic decisions to position La Ventana as a state-of-the-art treatment center offering expert and evidence-based medical and clinical care, individually tailored treatment, and the depth of compassionate care that is La Ventana’s truly extraordinary signature.
-As part of La Ventana’s comprehensive model of care they can now say they are one of the only treatment centers worldwide to be able to offer a complete continuum of care, covering all stages of recovery for both substance abuse and eating disorders in addition to outpatient mental health.
+As part of La Ventana’s comprehensive model of care they can now say they are one of the only treatment centers worldwide to be able to offer a complete continuum of care, covering all stages of recovery for both substance abuse and mental health.
 La Ventana offers Detoxification and Residential Treatment Centers (RTC), Partial Hospitalization Programs (PHP) Intensive Outpatient Programs (IOP), and structured, gender specific Transitional and Sober Living Environments.
-Due to the complexities of addiction and eating disorders, La Ventana believes that not only is the complete continuum of care desirable, but rather it is a crucial component in order to heal and sustain long-lasting recovery.
+Due to the complexities of addiction and mental health, La Ventana believes that not only is the complete continuum of care desirable, but rather it is a crucial component in order to heal and sustain long-lasting recovery.

 La Ventana’s Programs are positioned amidst some of the most desirable and coveted geography in the world.
-The nineteen locations are immersed between the Southern California scenic coasts of the Santa Monica Beaches, picturesque Santa Barbara, the rolling hills of Thousand Oaks, and the rising Knolls and arroyos of their central home location of Westlake Village, California.
+The eleven locations are immersed between the Southern California scenic coasts of the Santa Monica Beaches, a, the rolling hills of Thousand Oaks, and the rising Knolls and arroyos of Agoura Hills, California.
 Each location is beautifully and intentionally composed with the ambiance and privacy pivotal to treatment.
 The intimate settings embody peace and serenity, and the very low staff to client ratio allows for knowledgeable, committed and compassionate staff (many who have travelled these very roads) to be ever-present, providing personalized care along with hope and inspiration.
 Staff are attuned to the intricacies of treatment and breathe the language of recovery, encouraging and supporting clients as they build a solid foundation for an invigorating new life.

 The common thread that binds all of La Ventana’s Treatment Programs is: Authentic Living.
 La Ventana’s mission is to collaborate with their clients in cultivating a fully engaged life, filled with freedom, purpose and JOY, transcending the mere absence of symptoms.
 The team strives to empower clients to experience meaning and true connection with themselves and others, and to develop healthy life skills in order to thrive in the world.